Live Like Horses

-"Live Like Horses" is a song written by English musician Elton John and Bernie Taupin, included on John's 1997 album The Big Picture.
+"Live Like Horses" is a song written by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was included on John's 1997 album The Big Picture.
 The album version is sung as a solo by John and the single version, released in 1996, features Italian operatic tenor Luciano Pavarotti singing in his native language on parts of the verses and choruses alternatively with John.
-The single reached number nine in the UK Singles Chart.
+The single reached number nine in the UK singles chart.

 Music video

 The video, shot in black and white, was directed by Federico Brugia and produced by Nick Verden for Stark Naked Films.
 It was filmed in Austria and Shepperton Studios in England and features both John and Pavarotti singing their parts.